maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

     SD (iq_verb: schoolnr)            |        0.45
     Cor (Intercept~iq_verb: schoolnr) |       -0.97
     SD (Residual)                     |        6.44

+**Interpretation:**
+- IQ has a strong positive effect (2.51, $p < .001$).
+- Group size has a small positive effect that is not significant (0.05,
+$p = 0.149$).
+- The random intercept variance is 61.89 and the random slope variance for IQ is 0.203, indicating substantial variation in the IQ effect across schools.
+- The correlation between intercept and slope is -0.97, meaning schools with higher average language scores tend to have weaker IQ effects.

 Now, we can estimate the interaction between level-2 and level-1 predictors